Fill 1 Created with Sketch. Event Bannock Fest

 Home / Explore / Experiences / Bannock Fest

-• Sample Bannock from talented contestants, cheer on celebrity judges, and enjoy hands-on Indigenous-themed activities for the whole family, all while supporting Indigenous people's access to programs and experiences at the Science Centre.
+• Sample bannock from talented contestants, cheer on celebrity judges, and enjoy hands-on Indigenous-themed activities for the whole family, all while supporting Indigenous people's access to programs and experiences at the Science Centre.

 Price*: $30 Adults | $15 Children (ages 3-17)